gcallah/utils/flask_setup/flask_project_layout/README.md

     Prerequisites:
     1.)
 The user has the utils repo or at least the flask_setup folder in the utils repo on their machine.
     2.)
-The user has python 3.x preinstalled on their machine
+The user has python 3.x preinstalled on their machine 3.)
+The user has python3-venv preinstalled on their machine

     Script Behavior:
     1.)
 Clones existing directory that user inputs